travis-ci/docs-travis-ci-com/user/deployment/bitballoon.md

 ```
 {: data-file=".travis.yml"}

-## Running commands before and after deploy
+## Running Commands Before and After Deploy

 Sometimes you want to run commands before or after deploying.
 You can use
 the `before_deploy` and `after_deploy` stages for this.
 These will only be
-triggered if Travis CI is actually deploying.
+triggered, if Travis CI is actually deploying.

 ```yaml
 before_deploy: "echo 'ready?'"